Synthetic Latex vs. Natural Latex

 How Do I Identify Natural Latex from the Crowd?

-When you go shopping for a latex mattress, you will encounter a multiple options which claim are natural latex.
-The trick is to not fall for the marketing jargon with fancy words and technical information which can be confusing.
+When you go shopping for a latex mattress, you will encounter multiple options which claim to be natural latex.
+The trick is to not fall for the marketing jargon with fancy words and technical information, which can be confusing.

 The best way to determine if you are getting natural latex is to check for certifications.
-Some popular certifications to look for on natural latex are OEKO-Tex, ecoInstitut, and Greenguard.
-There is another set of certificates for Organic natural latex – USDA (United States Department of Agriculture) Organic and GOLS (Global Organic Latex Standard).
+Some popular certifications to look for on natural latex are OEKO-TEX, eco-INSTITUT, GREENGUARD, and GOLS (Global Organic Latex Standard).

-You can also do the smell test.
-Natural latex mattresses will have a natural earthen scent to it.
-Synthetic latex will give out a distinct chemical scent.
+Do latex mattresses smell?
+To determine that, you can try out the smell test.
+Natural latex mattresses will have a mild vanilla-like, earthen, or rubbery scent to it.
+Synthetic latex will often give off a stronger, more distinct chemical scent.

 woman experiencing the distinct chemical smell from synthetic latex foam

-bend the foam into half and see if it's natural latex
+Ask the manufacturer to see if it's natural latex

 Need more information on whether or not you are getting a natural latex mattress?
-Read our in-depth guide on 'How Can You Check if a Latex Mattress Is Natural or Not' here.
+Read our in-depth guide on "How Can You Check if a Latex Mattress Is Natural or Not?".

 natural and organic pillows